Disk Utilities

 The lines above would be entered into a command-file such as Nightly.cmd, and you would use the Control Panel, Scheduled tasks function to make Nightly.cmd run at, for example 03:05 in the morning.
 If your computer is not on 24 hours a day, you could make the task run when you start up the computer by putting a shortcut to the Nightly.cmd file in your Program File, Startup folder.

-@ECHO Delete the unprocessed data which is 2 days old
+@ECHO Remove the unprocessed data which is 2 days or more old

 This would remove any files older than 2 days which are in the \received\ directory, and in any directory below \received\.
-If you have other receiving directories in the TelliCast tree, you can process them as well:
+If you have other receiving directories in the TelliCast tree, you can process them individually instead:

-@ECHO Delete the unprocessed data which is 2 days old
+@ECHO Remove the unprocessed data which is 3 days or more old

 Important!
 If you use TrimTree like this, be sure to copy any files in the \received\updates\ directory elsewhere for safe keeping, or mark them read-only.